darbinreyes/subparprogrammer/dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 Monotonicity of the addition.
 Write now down the **contrapositive** of this relation. x less than y or x prime less than y prime follows from x plus x prime less than y plus y prime.

-// My comment.
-My study of Dijkstra's Predicate Calculus and Program Semantics has paid off here.
-Notice how effortlessly we were able to turn the expression with a conjunction into one with a disjunction by writing down the equivalent contrapositive.

 ![a.27](a.27.png)